fenago/chatbots-development/md/Lab_5.md

-To get started, let\'s have a look at the data source that we are going to use in this chapter.
+To get started, let\'s have a look at the data source that we are going to use in this lab.
 Transport API is a data service for all public transport services in the UK.
 If you are in a different country, you would be able to find something similar to your country.
 But you can still play around with this service.
 Transport API is a data platform